 Google AdWords (recently renamed Google Ads) is a frontrunner in developing solutions to automate and optimize advertising.
 They continue to roll out new tools that help marketers automate their PPC and display advertising efforts.
 While the key decisions are best made by PPC managers, the internal automation features of Google Ads can empower you to discover new targeting opportunities, improve ad performance, optimize bid strategies, and more.
 The growing list of Google Adwords automation features advertisers can take advantage of in 2019 include:

 Responsive Search Ads

 RSAs can be likened to messaging optimization technology.
 For each ad you provide, multiple headlines and ad descriptions can be used in combination.
-Google automatically displays and tests different versions of your ad, using up to 15 headlines and four descriptions for each one.
-This allows them to identify what form of content is most closely matched to the search queries your target audience uses.
+Google automatically displays and tests different versions of your ad, using up to 15 headlines and four descriptions for each ad.
+This allows them to identify the content most closely matched to the search queries your target audience uses.

 Goal-Optimized Shopping Campaigns

 The second major automated feature Google Ads launched in 2018 was goal-optimized Shopping Campaigns.
 This new campaign type automates ad creation and bidding, saving advertisers time on campaign management and optimization.
 All you have to do is set a specific marketing goal and Google will optimize your campaign to achieve it.
-Using automation and machine learning, Google can predict which search queries are the most relevant to your products, presenting your ad accordingly in search results, on the display network, YouTube, or Gmail.
+Using automation and machine learning, Google can predict which search queries are the most relevant to your products.
+Google then presents your ad accordingly in search results, on the display network, YouTube, or Gmail.

 Their algorithms take a number of signals into consideration simultaneously, including product characteristics, time of day, browser, geolocation, past search habits, and more.
 Realistically, goal-optimized Shopping Campaigns are able to make targeting decisions that would be impossible for a PPC manager.